Aaron Stevens: Teaching

 Boston University Department of Finance

-Spring 2018 - present, 4 sections total
+Spring 2018 - Spring 2021, 4 sections total

 FE429 is an introduction to the use of derivative instruments for risk management.
 The course covers the payoff and profit calculations arising from various derivative instruments, replicating payoffs with different strategies, and hedging techniques.
 Option pricing techniques including binomial trees, the Black-Scholes equation, and Monte Carlo simulation.
 The course has an emphasis on developing spreadsheet models and solutions.